Znullptr/PageRankSpark/README.md

 links: the existing pages links in every page.

-After that, we run the google page rank algorithm and sort all the pages based on their rank scores and save them again into another csv file.(see **psxhax_pages_rank.py**)
+After that, we ran the google page rank algorithm and sorted all the pages based on their rank scores and saved them again into another csv file.(see **psxhax_pages_rank.py**)

-We obtain then the ranked_psxhax_pages.csv file with the following added column:
+We obtained then the ranked_psxhax_pages.csv file with the following added column:

 pagerank: the rank of the page.

-In the second part, we are going to work with PySpark and graphframes to compute pages ranks and compare the obtained results.(see **Setup and Usage**)
+In the second part, we are going to work with PySpark and graphframes to compute pages ranks and compare them with the obtained results.(see **Setup and Usage**)

 # Prerequisites